OpenDSA/OpenDSA/RST/en/CS3slides/ProjManage.rst

    ====  ===   ===

+.. slide:: Working with a Partner (1)

+   | Typically, about half to 2/3 of students work with a partner.
+   | As a population, we cannot distinguish differences in performance
+     in terms of score distribution between partnerships and singles.
+   | Data indicate that each member of partnership works about 80% as
+     much as a person working alone.

-.. slide:: Working with a Partner
+.. slide:: Working with a Partner (2)

+   | About 1/3 of partnerships end badly.
+   |   The common complaint is one blaming the other for "letting me down".

    | Two approaches:
-   |   Divide and Conquer
+   |   Divide and Conquer: Bad
-   |   Extreme Programming
+   |   Extreme Programming: Good

 .. note::